Table of Contents

 An example of this would be where navigation buttons are located.
 Are they located in consistent places throughout the pages on your website?
 If they are, you’re achieving functional consistency!

-3. Internal Consistency
+3. Internal Web Design Consistency

 Internal consistency is the combination of both functional and visual consistency.
 As you continue to add content to your website you need to make sure the visual and functional elements remain consistent with past pages.
 An example of bad internal consistency would be updating visual elements on a page on your website without also updating past pages that contain those same older elements.